- About Us

 - Contact Us

 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
-Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
+Emergency cases will always receive top priority, which is why occasional appointment delay is inevitable.
 Please realize that we make a sincere attempt to see each client on time.

 We will happily fit in your emergency if we are available, but please call ahead so that we can best attend to your pet's needs.